daos-stack/daos/doc/admin/installation.md

 command line (e.g., PREFIX=/usr/local).

 !!! note
-    Several parameters can be set (e.g. COMPILER=clang or COMPILER=icc) on the scons command line.
+    Several parameters can be set (e.g., COMPILER=clang or COMPILER=icc) on the scons command line.
 Please see `scons --help` for all the possible options.
     Those options are also saved for future compilations.